Da3dalu2/Da3dalu2/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently learning how to write a README on GitHub with AsciiDoc.
+I'm currently discovering what can be done with AsciiDoc.

 Useful references: